RavenousLegs

 Kavaratti Island, Lakshadweep

-Kavaratti was the last island I visited on this trip.
-Initially I was disappointed with the island as I saw more urbanisation here than the rest islands I had visited.
-Kavaratti is the administrative capital of Lakshadweep Islands.
+Kavaratti, the last island I visited on this trip, initially disappointed me.
+I noticed more urbanization here compared to the other islands I had visited.
+Kavaratti serves as the administrative capital of the Lakshadweep Islands.

 Kavaratti Island, Lakshadweep